ksafranski/Codiad-DocHub/README.md

 # Codiad DevDocs Plugin

-This is a DocHub (now offline) plugin fork which adds a dialog with frame containing the [DevDocs.io](http://devdocs.io) site and all it's resources.
+This is a simple plugin which adds a dialog with frame containing the [DevDocs.io](http://devdocs.io) site and all it's resources.

 # Installation